 Your diet is the primary source of energy, so it should never be compromised.
 Whatever food you intake accounts for the calorie you’d be needing to function correctly throughout the day.

-Foods are calories, and calories account for energy.
 When you don’t provide enough HEALTHY calories to your body, you are bound to be tired and sleepy because your body has no power to carry on with the day.
 Thus it’s essential to eat healthily.

 So, hydrate your body with enough fluids.
 If water is too much to drink all day long, increase your capacity by one glass every day.
 Along with water, eat juicy fruits like watermelon, oranges, etc.

 Take a nap

 To work efficiently, you must rest equally!
 Our body demands 8-9 hours of sleep every day.
 Apart from that, it doesn’t hurt to snatch some extra minutes/hours now and then.

 Napping little lets you rest after a tiring day.
 This nap eases away your tiredness and boosts you for the additional hours of the remaining day.